Termi7/Pass-2-assembly-program/readme.txt

 on your display.
 Your program will output two files one will display a list file with all different address values, symbols, codes, and opcode values and the other one will display the object code.

-Extra credit:
-Yes I completed the extra credits

-Experience:
-I had a lot of fun doing this project since it was a complement to the project we did before.
-I learned a lot throughout the process like writing to a file and how to use advanced strings manipulation in C doing the object code file was not easy since it require a lot of detail.

-Shortcomings:
-No shortcomings

-Improvements:
-For Improvements, I will try to make my code more efficient to run faster But other than that I did finish everything.